from gdb.texinfo on 11 July 1994 -->

 Set types consist of

-and BITSET
+SET and BITSET types.

 -